izica/phalcon-meta-tags/readme.md

 If this plugin helped you, be glad to see your star, thank you.

-Checkout new validation package for PhalconPHP https://github.com/izica/phalcon-validation
+Check out new validation package for PhalconPHP https://github.com/izica/phalcon-validation

 * [Install](#Install)